Droughts over: Drexel, Rutgers lead charge back to NCAAs

 One piece of advice seems universal: Enjoy the moment, and that applies as well to the two tourney newcomers (Grand Canyon and Hartford).

 “At the high-major level, guys just want to get to the NBA.
-At our level, guys just want to play in the NCAA Tournament,” Appalachian State coach Dustin Kerns.
+At our level, guys just want to play in the NCAA Tournament,” Appalachian State coach Dustin Kerns said.
 “And there is an element now of, ‘Hey, how can I get the NBA?’
 But we told them when we got here, ’Hey listen, App State has been to the NCAA Tournament.
 This program has been twice.
 So if we can go before, we can do it again.’”

-For every mid-major dreaming of blossoming into the next Gonzaga — or pulling off a UMBC — the reality is, most of these one-bracket wonder programs fall back into obscurity and won’t pop up on Selection Sunday for years or decades to come.
+For every mid-major dreaming of blossoming into the next Gonzaga — or pulling off a UMBC — the reality is most of these one-bracket wonder programs fall back into obscurity and won’t pop up on Selection Sunday for years or decades to come.

 That won’t stop the fun this weekend.